 Oral language Reading Writing Thinking about learning Foundation Stage and Stage 1 (At these stages, prompts may be explained by pictures, mime, symbols, teacher/peer modelling, or saying, not reading.)
 Prompts Am I easy to hear?
 Do I need to say it again?
 Did I hear what you said?
 Do I need to hear it again?
-What are some important words I remember?
 Strategies Say your question (or idea) to yourself in your head before you talk.
-Listen for words said more than once, or loudly and slowly.
-Ask yourself if you understand, then nod your head or use "thumbs up" to show you understand.
+Listen for words said more than once or loudly and slowly.
 Prompts Before reading: What is this about?
 How do I know?
 Do I know some words for this in my first language?
 During reading: Can I use the pictures to help me understand the words and ideas?
 After reading: What words and ideas do I remember?
 Is this idea or topic easy or hard for me to understand?
 How can I get better at understanding?
-Strategy Point to words as you read and listen to texts to help you link sounds and words.
 Prompts Do I know what I need to write about?
 Are my words and letters easy to read?
 Does my writing make sense?
-Strategies Ask yourself if you need to follow a model for writing.
-Draw pictures to help show what you're writing about.
-Read your writing back to yourself to check that it makes sense.
+Strategy Use a model for writing (in print or electronic form).
 What do I remember from yesterday when we were learning about this?
 Strategy Practise different ways of learning new words and decide which ones work best for you, e.g., look, say, spell, cover, write, check.
-Stage 2 Prompts Am I speaking clearly?
-Can my friends and teacher understand what I say?
+Stage 2 Am I speaking clearly?
 Am I trying to talk a lot so I'll get better?
 Can I pick out the main ideas from what I hear?
 What should I do if I don't understand what I hear?
 Strategies Work out ways to get the main ideas from what you hear, both in class and out of class.
 Tell a buddy what the main ideas are, and see if your buddy agrees.
-Practise the sentences you need to say a lot.
 What questions can I ask as I read to help me understand?
-Can I follow a text without pointing to words, as I listen to a tape or CD?
 Strategy Use different ways (charts, mind maps) to make notes about the main ideas.
 This can help you to notice and understand what you read.
 Have I checked that my work makes sense and has capital letters, full stops, and correct spelling?
+Are my words and sentences in the right order?
 Strategy Check that you followed the instructions for the writing task.
-Strategies Practise different ways of learning new words, e.g., look, say, spell, cover, write, check.
-Act out words to see if this helps you to remember them.
+What questions can I ask as I learn, to help me understand?
+What have I been learning about (e.g., volcanoes, soccer rules), and what have I learned how to do (e.g., play a game, use a piece of equipment)?
+Strategies Use different ways (e.g., charts and mind maps) to make notes about the main ideas.
+This will help you to notice and understand what you learn.
+Practise different ways of learning new words, e.g., look, say, spell, cover, write, check.
+Act out words to see if it helps you to remember them.
 Ask a friend or a teacher if you don't know how to do something.